MichaelCurrin/dev-cheatsheets/cheatsheets/vscode-extensions/resources.md

 - [Extension overview](https://code.visualstudio.com/api) in the docs
 - [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension) in the docs
 - [MichaelCurrin/vsc-extension-quickstart](https://github.com/MichaelCurrin/vsc-extension-quickstart)
-    - An auto-generated Hello World extension
+    - An auto-generated Hello World extension.
-    - I added screenshots and thorough docs
+    - I added screenshots and thorough docs.
-    - It is available as a _template_ repo so you can easily get your own copy
+    - It is available as a _template_ repo so you can easily get your own copy.
 - [VSCode Extension Samples](https://github.com/microsoft/vscode-extension-samples)
-    - This is good to look at after you familiar with one of the simpler setups above.
+    - This is good to look at once you're familiar with one of the simple setups above.
     - This Samples repo by Microsoft contains many variations of extensions that demonstrate functionality
     - Use one of the directories in their as a starting point for one of your projects, or just use pieces you need from each